4tronix/MiniBit/README.md

 at the same speed.
 We can partially correct for this by adding a direction bias to the motor speed settings.
 If your robot is veering to the right, then set the bias to the left.
-Conversely, if your robot is turing to the left, then se the bias to the right.
+Conversely, if your robot is turning to the left, then set the bias to the right.
 It varies with speed and battery condition etc, but an approximation is that a 10% bias will result in about 15cm (6 inches) change of course over about 2m (6 feet).
 Note that the bias setting does not affect the old style motor blocks.